 There are multiple fault characterizations in the CAR Tool that can be allocated to each element.
 Common examples of fault characterizations and corresponding elements:

-- Memory array (element) with fault characterizations of single-bit failure, double-bit failure, multi-bit failure.
+- Memory array (element) with fault characterizations of single-bit failure, double-bit failure and multi-bit failure.

-- Clock/oscillator (element) with fault characterizations of low frequency, high frequency, jitter.
+- Clock/Oscillator (element) with fault characterizations of low frequency, high frequency and jitter.